Trace Draw is an app that was originally designed to facilitate drawing from an image, similar to camera lucida drawing.

 The bottom layer is always the image layer, even if there is no image.
 Since the image layer has no curves, the settings for curve details do not apply.

 There are two additional layers.
 The first is a scratch layer.
+When you draw, you are drawing on the scratch layer.
 The scratch layer contains only the curve actively being drawn.
 As soon as the curve is completed, the curve is copied from the scratch layer to the active layer and removed from the scratch layer.
 While the curve is being drawn it is displayed with a line width of 2 points, unless using force.
 When the line is copied to the active layer, it is drawn with the layer's line width.

 The other layer is the selection layer.
 When the user is selecting, the touch points are used to draw a marquee or a lasso.
 The marquee or lasso is not part of the project, so it's drawn on a separate layer.
 The selection layer is above the other layers, so the selection outlines are always visible when active.